gvnmccld/swagger-to-graphql/README.md

+# Token and Certificate Authorization

+Added options to include a bearer token or client certificates to authorize with the backend webservice.
+Also removed a (seemingly) unnecessary extra wrapper around the data returend ("viewer") to clean up the response a little.

+---

 # Swagger2graphQL

 Swagger2graphQL wraps your existing Swagger schema to GraphQL types where resolvers perform HTTP requests to certain real endpoints.